MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-encrypt-disks.md

 ---
-title: Encrypt disks on a Windows VM | Microsoft Docs
+title: Encrypt disks on a Windows VM in Azure | Microsoft Docs
 description: How to encrypt virtual disks on a Windows VM for enhanced security using Azure PowerShell
 services: virtual-machines-windows
 documentationcenter: ''